 SCREEN: Talent pastes values into excel.
 TEXT: VNTR repeat count=VNTR CE size call×s+i-VNTR flank sizeVNTR repeat size

-In the spreadsheet, round calculated VNTR repeat counts off to the nearest integer and concatenate into ten-digit strings, each representing the MLVA profile of a single Yersinia ruckeri isolate [1].
+In the spreadsheet, round calculated VNTR repeat counts off to the nearest integer prior to downstream analysis [1].

-SCREEN: Talent rounds VNTR repeat counts and concatenates into ten-digit strings.
+SCREEN: Talent rounds VNTR repeat counts.

 Minimum Spanning Tree Cluster Analysis of MLVA Data

 In the BioNumerics software, create a new database and opt to activate the MLVA plugin [1].
-Select Character type data, then, import fields and characters, to import Yersinia ruckeri MLVA profiles and metadata [2].
+In the Experiment type panel, press ‘Create new experiment type’, choose ‘Character type’ and use the default settings when asked [2].
+Then select the new experiment, and add new characters for each of the ten VNTR loci, employing 0-100 as the value range [3].

 SCREEN: Talent creates database and activates MLVA plugin.

-SCREEN: Talent imports profiles.

-When prompted, in the Destination type column, classify VNTR repeat counts as Character value [1], and the miscellaneous metadata as Entry information [2].
+SCREEN: Talent creates new Character type experiment with default settings.

-SCREEN: Talent types VNTR in character value.
+SCREEN: Talent adds 10 VNTR characters with value ranges 0-100.

-SCREEN: Talent types Entry info field.

-In the Experiment type panel, open the VNTR entry and set minimum and maximum values for each VNTR locus to 0 and 100, respectively [1].
-Under General settings, set the number of decimal digits to 0 and select Numbers under Data type [2].
-Check the box which reads ‘Consider absent values as zero’ [3].
+Back in the main panel, import Yersinia ruckeri VNTR repeat counts and metadata by selecting ‘import fields and characters’.
+Locate the file were this is stored, and make selections in the ‘Destination type’ column.
+For the VNTRs this means selecting the appropriate character value, while the miscellaneous metadata is classified as entry info fields [1].
+The choices made may be stored as a template in order to ease the process for later.

-SCREEN: Talent sets minimum and maximum values in experimental type panel.
+SCREEN: Talent imports profiles, makes choices and saves template.

-SCREEN: Talent adjust settings.

-SCREEN: Talent checks.

 Select imported samples destined for MST cluster analysis and click the Create new comparison button in the Comparisons panel [1].
-If desired for the visual presentation of the MST, allocate the samples to colored groups by employing the various options available in the Groups panel [2].
+If desired for the visual presentation of the MST, allocate the samples to colored groups e.g. according to a particular metadata feature.[2].

 SCREEN: Talent selects samples and creates new comparison.

-SCREEN: Talent groups samples and adjusts settings in Groups panel.
+SCREEN: Talent groups samples.

 Then, select Advanced cluster analysis and MST for categorical data to generate an MST diagram based on the chosen samples [1].
-Further modify the visual presentation of the MST by adding partitioning parameters, node branch labelling, crosslinks, legends, etc [2-TXT].
+Further modify the visual presentation of the MST by adding partitioning parameters, crosslinks, node branch labelling, etc [2-TXT].

 SCREEN: Talent generates an MST diagram.

-SCREEN: Talent points to the corresponding settings.
+SCREEN: Talent enables the corresponding settings.
 TEXT: For further details on modifying options, consult BioNumerics manual.

 If needed, export the finalized MST in a desired format using the Export image selection [1].